Emil1483/web-rtc-test/README.md

     subgraph ROBOT["ROBOT — ROS 2"]
         TH["thruster_node"]
         CAM["synthetic_camera_node"]
-        STR["webrtc_streamer_node<br/>(the bridge)"]
+        STR["webrtc_streamer_node<br/>(the bridge, produces)"]
         TH -->|"/thrusters (100 Hz)"| STR
         CAM -->|"/camera/image_raw"| STR
     end

-    subgraph SERVER["SERVER — Next.js (cloud)"]
+    subgraph SERVER["SERVER — Next.js + mediasoup (cloud)"]
-        HUB["Hub / SFU<br/>receives robot • copies to each viewer"]
+        RTR["mediasoup Router<br/>1 video producer • 1 data producer<br/>N consumers per kind"]
     end

-    subgraph CLIENTS["BROWSERS"]
+    subgraph CLIENTS["BROWSERS (consume)"]
         V1["viewer 1<br/>&lt;video&gt; + thruster bars"]
         V2["viewer 2"]
         VN["viewer N"]
     end

-    STR <==>|"live video + thruster data"| HUB
+    STR ==>|"live video + thruster data"| RTR
-    HUB ==>|"copy of video + data"| V1
+    RTR ==>|"copy of video + data"| V1
-    HUB ==> V2
+    RTR ==> V2
-    HUB ==> VN
+    RTR ==> VN

-    STR -. "signaling (setup only)" .-> HUB
+    STR -. "signaling /api/sfu" .-> RTR
-    V1 -. "signaling (setup only)" .-> HUB
+    V1 -. "signaling /api/sfu" .-> RTR
-    V2 -.-> HUB
+    V2 -.-> RTR
-    VN -.-> HUB
+    VN -.-> RTR
 ```

 _Thick arrows = the live video and data.
-Dotted arrows = the short setup
+Dotted arrows = the signaling
-conversation that happens once, before the live connection opens._

-Two design choices explain everything below:
+WebSocket, used for setup and for "a new stream appeared" notifications._

+The design in one sentence: **the robot *produces* its streams into the server's
+router once, and every browser *consumes* only the streams it wants.**

+Two properties fall out of this:

-1. **The server is an SFU.** The robot sends one video stream to the server.
-The
+1. **The robot's work is constant.** It sends one video stream and one data
-   server forwards copies to every browser.
-The robot never does more work as
-   more people watch.
-2. **The server always starts the connection.** For every peer (the robot and
-   each browser), the *server* sends the first "here's what I offer" message and
-   the other side replies.
-This matters because of the next point.

-### Why the server starts every connection

-The server's WebRTC library (`werift`) works reliably when it's the side that
-*initiates* the connection, but hits a bug when it's the side that *responds* —
-specifically when a video stream and a data channel share one connection, the
-connection's encryption step never completes and nothing flows.
-Making the server
-always initiate avoids the bug completely.
-(This was found the hard way; see the
-git history.)

-A direct consequence: **the server creates the data channels and declares the
-video slots.** The robot and browsers just receive whatever the server set up.
-More on this below.
+   stream to the server, no matter how many people watch.
+The server's C++
+   worker makes the per-viewer copies without ever decompressing the video.
+2. **Browsers subscribe selectively.** A browser is told what producers exist
+   (`newProducer` / `newDataProducer` events, or a `getProducers` request when
+   joining late) and asks to consume only what its screen needs.
+Today's page
+   consumes the video and the `telemetry` data stream; a future dashboard page
+   could consume only telemetry, and the server would never send it video.

 ---